On a robust risk measurement approach for capital determination errors minimization

+\item Our approach is robust in the sense we consider a supremum of probability measures over our optimization problem.
+This is a worst case approach, where the functionals are not sensitive to the choice of some specific probability measure that represents a particular belief about the world.
+In this sense, we are in concordance to the stream of \cite{Shapiro2017}, \cite{Righi2018b}, \cite{Bellini2018}, and \cite{Guo2018}.
+Nonetheless, none of them consider the same features we address in our study, such as random variables as parameters and the minimum as a deviation.
+Moreover, we relate our approach with the dual representation of coherent risk measures, since we are based on a supremum of expectations over probabilities.
+For model risk purposes, \cite{cont2006model} uses this dual representation scheme for robust expectations regarding pricing contingent claims.

-Finally, we expose two illustrations considering real financial data with the purpose of showing the practical usefulness of our approach.
-In the first application, we present an empirical example of capital requirements determined by our risk measures against usual risk measures applied to this purpose.
-We consider dual sets of probability measures related to the most usual coherent risk measures from literature.
-Results allow us to conclude that capital determination, based on typical tail risk measures that Basel and Solvency accords recommend, and by risk measures that also focus on minimizing capital costs that are too punitive, lead to more costs in relation to risk measures obtained from our approach.
-In the second application, we explore the use of our loss function as an auxiliary criterion to select risk forecasting models.
-We compare our results with those of traditional loss functions.
-The results provide support to conclude that our loss function has advantages in the choice of the model used for capital determination, over traditional loss functions.
-Our loss function allows us to identify the model with the best trade-off between the sum of the costs from risk overestimation and underestimation.
-Additionally, it penalizes forecast errors more costly in periods of greater instability.
-This pattern link with financial rates, $G$ and $L$, which have larger values in this period.
+\item We provide an illustration considering real financial data with the purpose of showing the practical usefulness of our approach.
+In this sense, we perform an adaptation of the dual representation of usual discrete probability spaces.
+We then consider capital requirements determined by our risk measures against usual risk measures applied for this purpose.
+Results allow us to conclude that capital determination based on typical tail risk measures that the Basel and Solvency accords recommend and by risk measures that also focus on minimizing capital costs that are too punitive, lead to more costs concerning risk measures obtained from our approach. \end{enumerate}

-Regarding structure, the remainder of this paper divides in the following content: in Section \ref{approach} we expose definitions and the main results of our proposed approach; in Section \ref{example} we present an empirical example to illustrate our approach for capital determination; in Section \ref{example2} we present an empirical example to illustrate the use of our loss function in the model selection for forecasting traditional risk measures; in Section \ref{conclusion} we summarize and make final comments.
+Regarding structure, the remainder of this paper divides in the following contents: in Section \ref{sec:theory} we expose definitions and results regarding the existence of solutions to the optimization problems in our proposed approach; in Section \ref{sec:prop} we prove results regarding the properties of our risk and deviation measures in relation to financial positions and costs for capital determination errors; in Section \ref{sec:illust} we exhibit an empirical illustration of our approach for capital determination; in Section \ref{conclusion} we summarize and conclude the paper.